 5 · A worked example — the inverted RST in practice

-Three scenarios emerged as genuinely plausible paths to failure, each with quantitatively specified severity:
+Three scenarios emerged as genuinely plausible paths to failure — each with quantitatively-specified severity, duration and trigger structure.

 6 · Why this is a CRO instrument, not a Risk-Modelling one